MESAHub/mesa/docs/source/test_suite.rst

 :ref:`20M_pre_ms_to_core_collapse`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test suite evolves a low metalicity 20 |MSun| model from the pre-ms to core collapse.
+This test suite evolves a low metallicity 20 |MSun| model from the pre-ms to core collapse.

 :ref:`20M_z2m2_high_rotation`